ComputerLars/The-Syntheticist-Papers/content/1syntheticsummit.md

 This would mean embracing ambiguity, sparking new forms of public curiosity, and metastability in terms of performance.
 Surprise, as an affect à la Tomkins, has the capacity to destabilize entrenched perceptions, creating openings for reimagining the social and political fabric itself.

-Such a political AI campaign would not seek to erase the perceived loss of participation.
-Instead, it would aim to reclaim it, provoking a sense of collective imagination towards a truly *alien world*.
+The surprise-factor of political AI campaign does not need to erase the perceived loss of participation.
+Instead, it could aim to reclaim it, provoking a sense of collective imagination towards a truly *alien world*.

-**Towards World Co-Ordination**
+## Towards World Coordination {#towards-world-coordination}
 Although every attempt by modernist ideologies have failed to establish a unified world government, the Synthetic Summit elaborates how hitherto ulterior forms of coordination are poised to emerge.
 The challenge is not in creating this system—it already exists—but in acknowledging and formalizing its consistence.
 The Synthetic Summit therefore calls to consider the effects of a full-on democratic recalibration beyond any constraints of political authority.

 Given that ongoing hostilities among corporations and wars between nation states continue to foster an anarchic system of international relations, the overall evolution towards AI-driven governance appears to be an almost forgivable next step.
 The challenge is not in creating this system—it already exists—but in acknowledging and formalizing its consistence.
 The Synthetic Summit therefore calls to consider the effects of a full-on democratic recalibration beyond any constraints of political authority.

 Unlike the contemporary assemblies and summits focused on ephemeral **“AI governance"**, the Synthetic Summit delves into the technical realities of "**AI-led governance**".
 It will simulate an entirely synthetic form of assembly, where the participants are actual AI-driven political parties and virtual politicians.
 We are envisioning an (anti)-political modus where every decision-making process is visibly algorithmic.
 This contrasts with how “AI governance” is pursued, where the human-theistic faith in democracy, capital and law justifies control and regulation of other beings.
-As AI regulation debates rallies politicians, business leaders, and lobbyists at international forums, it becomes increasingly clear that humanity’s designated representatives remain confined to the frameworks of international states.
+[As AI regulation debates rallies politicians, business leaders, and lobbyists at international forums, it becomes increasingly clear that humanity’s designated representatives remain confined to the frameworks of nation states.](https://www.youtube.com/watch?v=0_jw40Ga_mA&ab_channel=TheRoyalFamily)

 The Synthetic Summit’s practices furthermore diverges significantly from firstly corporate singularitarianism, but also from the bureaucratic stagnation of deliberative pluralism.
 Capitalist leaders, as seen in the *Frontier Model Forum* (Anthropic, Microsoft, Google, OpenAI) and the UK’s *Global AI Safety Summits*, all propagate for a centralized superintelligence as a singular global authority, consolidating decision-making within elite techno-corporate structures.
 Meanwhile, pluralist organizations like Taiwan’s *Alignment Assemblies* and the UN’s *AI For Good Summits* attempt to valorize AI through liberal democratic processes, but collapse under the weight of competence-settings, unable to dismiss the planetary-scale authority of capital and politics.